mansiA07/ai-qna-bot/README.md

 Add conversation memory to see past Q&A pairs.

+Deploy as a fully interactive web app with persistent chat history.

 Integrate custom knowledge base for domain-specific Q&A.

-Deploy as a fully interactive web app with persistent chat history.
+Effort & Learning Journey:

+I started by building a simple command-line Q&A bot using Groq API.
+I faced some errors with missing dependencies and API key loading, which I solved by installing packages and using a .env file.

+I then enhanced the project by creating a Streamlit UI for web-based interaction and added a model selection feature.

+This project shows my ability to Google / ChatGPT solutions, debug issues, and go beyond the minimum requirement by adding small creative touches.
 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/ac79f7d2-edba-466d-a921-f3dc5a37d56b" />